-In the focus of all activities are the sailing clubs!
+The focus of all activities is on the sailing clubs!
 As a host, as a participant, as an ambassador for the public.
 But the most important effect that we’ve seen is the movement within the clubs.
 The sailors identify with their club, they are proud to have the honour to represent their club in the National Sailing League.
 Young and old, men and women, sailors from various classes are sailing together as a team for their club and fight for the reputation.

 In addition: A simple set of rules, short races, six to eight boats, professional public relations and social media activities, a firm organisation on the water and ashore.
 But also the constant communication of the organisers with the clubs and its sailors is crucial.

 In general, all clubs are eligible to start that have an official status of their national sailing association.
-If a league is established for the first time and even a 1st and 2nd division exist (see Germany, Denmark, Switzerland, Norway), a qualification for the starting allowance makes sense.
+If a league is established for the first time, and even if a 1st and 2nd division exist, a qualification for the starting allowance makes sense.
 But to do this, there have to be teams facing relegation and newcomers, who have to prove themselves in the qualification.
-In Germany for example, there are more than 60 clubs each year trying to get one of the sought-after starting permits for the 2nd league.
-Next to the directly promoted or relegated teams, the promotion and relegation between the 1st and 2nd league can also be managed in a relegation regatta.

-f) How many events does a league have?
+How many events should a sailing league have?

 Between three and seven events per year.
 Each event normally consists of three racing days.
 The idea is to manage 45 races in total (three races per flight, each race with six boats, which means, that each club has sailed once after one flight).
 With 18 clubs this means a maximum of 15 races per event per club.